firedrakeproject/firedrake/doc/sphinx/source/concepts.rst

 PyOP2 Concepts
 ==============

+Many numerical algorithms and scientific computations on unstructured meshes can be viewed as the *independent application* of a *local operation* everywhere on a mesh.
+This local operation is often called a computational *kernel* and its independent application lends itself naturally to parallel computation.
+An unstructured mesh can be described by *sets of entities* (vertices, edges, cells) and the connectivity between those sets forming the topology of the mesh.

 PyOP2 is a domain-specific language (DSL) for the parallel executions of computational kernels on unstructured meshes or graphs.